-Consumer research has shown that people feel most confident that a revocation hasbeen actioned, when it is has taken place with an ASPSP.
-Their perception is that they are 'stopping' the information at 'source' rather than instructing a TPP notto 'take' the information.
+Consumer research has shown that people feel most confident that a revocation has been actioned, when it is has taken place with an ASPSP.
+Their perception is that they are 'stopping' the information at 'source' rather than instructing a TPP not to 'take' the information.

-CEG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements CX Considerations ASPSPs must describe the data being accessed using the structure and language recommended by OBIE following customer research (see Data Cluster Structure &amp; Language below).
+C EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 2 ASPSPs must describe the data being accessed using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below).
 ASPSPs should present the data at a Data Cluster level and allow the PSU to expand the level of detail to show each Data Permission.
-The Access Dashboard should also describe: The status of the authorisation e.g. Active/Inactive.
-When the AISP's access to the account(s) will expire.
-The date the authorisation was granted.
+The Access Dashboard should also describe: • The status of the authorisation e.g. Active/Inactive. • When the AISP's access to the account(s) will expire. • The date the authorisation was granted.
 The access dashboard must allow a PSU to view or cancel the access they have given consent to.
 These 2 functions should be given equal prominence when offered to the PSU.
-CMA Order 10.2 P2 and P15 of Agreed Arrangeme nts 13a 10 ASPSP Required If the customer-facing entity is acting on behalf of an AISP as its agent, the PSU should be made aware that the agent is acting on behalf of the AISP.
-This can be presented to the PSU by displaying both the agent's name and the regulated AISP name as: Select and confirm account(s) to share information with <agent.>, who is acting on behalf of <aisp>.
+CMA Order 10.2 P2 and P15 of Agreed Arrangeme nts 13a 10 ASPSP Required

+СХ CX Considerations 1 If the customer-facing entity is acting on behalf of an AISP as its agent, the PSU should be made aware that the agent is acting on behalf of the AISP.
+This can be presented to the PSU by displaying both the agent's name and the regulated AISP name in the list of providers, where applicable.
 "Agent" means a person or entity who acts on behalf of an authorised payment institution or a small payment institution in the provision of payment services including account information services.
-ASPSPs should advise PSUs that they should contact the associated AISP to inform them of the cancellation of access and/or understand the consequences of doing so.</aisp></agent.>
+3 ASPSPs should advise PSUs that they should contact the associated AISP to inform them of the cancellation of access and/or understand the consequences of doing so.